digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 ### Rear Speakers - Wagon

-> The vehicle used for pictures of this procedure are of a BFII XT Falcon Wagon, which was being disassembled at an opportune time.
-This should however match the AU Falcon Wagons.
-{: .block-note}
+> This section is not related to [SPUD](../../Disclaimer.md#spud) as it is a Sedan body type, but this has been created using an associated vehicle, [Roadkill](../../Disclaimer.md#associated-vehicles).
+Despite being a later model, these instructions should work without issue on AU Falcon Wagons

 Follow these steps below to replace the rear C-Pillar speakers (Wagon only):
 1. Remove the rear seat base by unclipping the 2 plastic clips under the seat and lifting the cushion out of the vehicle